-The convict fish has a vast appetite; therefore, there are multiple options for selecting the right bait.
+When asked what do sheepshead eat, the sheepshead has a vast appetite; therefore, there are multiple options for selecting the right bait.

 Anglers need to be aware of the fish’s teeth.
 Always tie heavy leader line to avoid cut-offs when the fish strikes the bait.

 Not only is there a best time to catch sheepshead but also certain gear and tackle when targeting the toothy critter.